kevinkawecki/Attendance-Program/README.md

 To operate with any ID card:
-  Edit the parsing of 'idNum' found in the swipe() function within cmmGui.h The current input requires that the input lead with ';123457=' followed by the members 9-digit ID
+  Edit the parsing of 'idNum' found in the swipe() function within cmmGui.h The current input requires that the input lead with ';' followed by the members 9-digit ID and ends with '=1234'

 A demo history.txt and member.txt file are included for reference